Zequez/logseq-vault/pages/Take Notes To Turn a Passive Activity into an Active Activity.md

 - By taking notes, for example in [[Logseq]], while you watch a video from YouTube or even a movie or series on Netflix.
+It's actually more en[[Joy]]able than just watching the thing.
+-
-It's -
+-